 There a several climate zones in Victoria, but generally a northern orientation is ideal whereby the summer sun is minimised and the winter sun maximised.
 Your designer also needs to consider the specifics of your property, for example, how much shade there is and what part of the house will be shaded when.

 The building process can be quite wasteful if not managed correctly, so it’s important to choose durable, recycled and sustainable materials if possible.
 While this doesn’t necessarily make your home cheaper and more efficient to run, it ensures that you are supporting efforts to find more efficient means of producing these materials.
-It also ensures that you’ll get use out of them for longer, and not need to replace certain or repair certain aspects of the home down the road.
+It also ensures that you’ll get used out of them for longer, and not need to replace certainly or repair certain aspects of the home down the road.
 Basically, it can be a mistake to choose shoddy materials just to save a few bucks.

 Consider the Size

-We often equate the size of one’s home with a personal’s socioeconomic status, but if you are serious about supporting the well being of the environment, it’s worth being realistic about how much space you really need.
-We are blessed in Australia in that we have a small population relatively to the amount of space we have to work with.
+We often equate the size of one’s home with a person’s socioeconomic status, but if you are serious about supporting the well being of the environment, it’s worth being realistic about how much space you really need.
+We are blessed in Australia in that we have a small population relative to the amount of space we have to work with.
 This being the case, our houses are some of the biggest in the world.

 But this isn’t always necessary and when you consider that smaller houses are significantly more efficient, you might just be doing your hip pocket favour when you choose to go a little smaller.